Balch Springs, Texas: Public schools

-The southwest portion of Balch Springs is served by Dallas Independent School District, while the northeast portion is served by Mesquite Independent School District.
+The southwestern portion of Balch Springs is served by Dallas Independent School District, while the northeastern portion is served by Mesquite Independent School District.
 The two portions are roughly each one half of the city.

 Mesquite Independent School District

 Mesquite ISD students living in Balch Springs are zoned to one of the following elementary schools, according to the following feeder patterns approved by the district in 2017.

 Most Mesquite ISD students living in Balch Springs are zoned to A.C.
-New Middle School (grades 6–8, Balch Springs) and West Mesquite High School (9–12).
-Some MISD students (in the portion zoned to Gentry) are zoned to Berry Middle School (6–8) and John Horn High School.
-A small portion of Balch Springs (the portion zoned to Moss) is zoned to Agnew Middle School (7–8) and Mesquite High School.
+New Middle School and West Mesquite High School.
+Some MISD students (in the portion zoned to Gentry) are zoned to Berry Middle School and John Horn High School.
+A small portion of Balch Springs (the portion zoned to Moss) is zoned to Agnew Middle School and Mesquite High School.

 Dallas Independent School District

-Dallas ISD students are zoned to: